manishmadugula/Notes/Code/java_multithreading.md

 While Thread 2 and 4 are still working on the read lock, if another thread 5 which is a read thread comes in, we can have 2 types of behavior.
   -  Thread 5 can acquire the read lock skipping thread 3 but if a lot of read threads comes, thread 3 can go into starvation.
-  -  Thread 3 will acquire the lock, rentrant readwrite lock implements does this case, the thread 5 will wait for thread 3 to complete.
+  -  Thread 3 will acquire the lock, reentrant readwrite lock implements does this case, the thread 5 will wait for thread 3 to complete.

 # Semaphores